 Yes, they are perfectly safe socially and physically, provided students follow the YES rules and abide by the family rules.
-You can read the general program policies and rules on the website.
+You can read the general program policies and rules on the website or facebook page.

 SOCIAL AND RELIGIOUS ISSUES:

-- Can I pray and fast while on the exchange in the U.S.A.?
+- Can the students practice their religion while on the exchange in the U.S.A.?

-Yes, you can pray and practice your religion very easily.
-The U.S. families and schools cooperate a lot in this regard.
+Yes, the YES students can practice their religion very easily.
+The U.S. families and schools cooperate in this regard.
 However you will have to politely explain them and seek cooperation without putting a lot of burden on them, e.g. do not expect your hosts to get up and prepare sehri for you, you will have to do it yourself.

-- Can I wear head scarf (Hijab) while in the U.S.A. and in the U.S. School?
+- Can female students wear head scarf (Hijab) while in the U.S.A. and in the U.S.

-Yes, all female students can continue to wear their headscarves in schools, at the family and whenever or wherever they choose to wear.
-You can also wear traditional Pakistani clothes to school and neighborhood if you want.
+Yes, all female students can wear their headscarves in schools, at the family and whenever or wherever they choose to wear.
+Students can also wear traditional Pakistani clothes to school and neighborhood if they want to.

-Halal meat can be purchased from the Halal meat shops in the community or ordered by mail.
-However no student can demand it from the host parents, if the hosts cannot afford or do not want to spend extra money on Halal food in addition to the regular grocery.
-Students can buy Halal meat from their own pocket money and should be willing to cook their meals from the Halal meat as well or vegetable dishes.
+Halal meat can be purchased from the halal meat shops in the community or ordered by mail.
+However no student can demand it from the host parents if the hosts cannot afford or do not want to spend extra money on halal food in addition to the regular grocery.
+Students can buy halal meat from their own stipend and should be willing to cook their meals from the halal meat as well or vegetable dishes.

-In US homes most mothers are working.
+In American homes most mothers are working.
 Expecting hosts to cook additional meals for you would be too much and impolite.
-You need to be prepared to cook yourself any additional meals that you want to eat.
+Students need to be prepared to cook themselves any additional meals that they want to eat.

 SCHOOL AND ACADEMICS:

-- Can I graduate from High School in the U.S.A.?
+- Can students graduate from High School in the U.S.A.?

-The program does not include High school diploma.
+The program does not include high school diploma.
 The students will be enrolled in grades 10/11 in a US school.
-They will be given a marks sheet / transcripts for the subjects they study and other achievement certificates and letters.
+They will be given a mark sheets / transcripts for the subjects they study and other achievement certificates and letters.

-- Do I miss a school year in Pakistan?
+Do students miss a school year in Pakistan?

 This program has more cultural value and the development of valuable skills that will be an asset later in the social and academic life of a YES student.

-Staying back in the U.S.A. after the program end date is illegal and against the program rules.
+Staying back in the U.S.A. after the program end date is illegal and will be considered violation of rules.